turingschool/career-development-curriculum-site/module_two/week_1_career_roadmap.md

-# Connect Professional Storytelling and Brand to build your ATS Friendly Resume
+# Connect Your Professional Storytelling and Brand to build an ATS Friendly Resume

 ### Learning Goals
 * Connect elements of Professional Storytelling and Branding to develop a technically focused resume